 💡TIP: Be aware that resin doesn’t peel off of all plastic equally.
 It's much easier to peel resin from polypropylene plastic (this is the clouded plastic that has a little bend to it - many re-usable food containers are made of #5 polypropylene).

-Plastics like acrylic will release the resin, but you may find some areas that stick and removing it take a little more effort.
+Plastics like acrylic will release the resin, but you may find some areas that stick and removing it takes a little more effort.

 The best way to keep your hands clean is to wear disposable gloves, changing them out for a clean pair as often as needed.
 We like using nitrile gloves here at ArtResin - they're strong, offer excellent chemical resistance and don't have the allergenic compounds often associated with latex.